10 BED Bug Myths

 Myth 8: Bedbugs carry disease

-Bedbugs bites can bites can traumatize an individual more than any other insect on the planet.
+Bedbugs’ bites can bite can traumatize an individual more than any other insect on the planet.
 You can get anxiety, sleeplessness and infections by scratching constantly.
 Bed bug harbor human pathogens: At least 27 viruses, bacteria, protozoa and more have been found in bedbugs, although these microbes do not reproduce or multiply within the insects.
-With all this found, bed bugs have not been know to carry disease to humans.
+With all this found, bed bugs have not been known to carry disease to humans.

 Myth 10: You can spray bedbugs away